Who says you can't buy love???

 Our fur babies are just that, fur babies.
 They are apart of the family and continue to be until they go to new homes that love them just as much!
 From the moment of birth, puppies are handled.
 We are very active in helping our bassets through their birthing process as this can be very difficult for them.
 They get very tired and many times need assistance.
 I sit with my bassets as each baby is born.
 I comfort her and let her know she's not alone.
 We monitor the birth of each fur baby as they are very special to us.
 Mama hounds get special treatment through pregnancy and whelping.
 And of course, they need lots of calories to keep those babies chunky and healthy!
 From the moment baby bassets come into the world, they are loved and cuddled so they are ready to go home to you!

 At 5 weeks, puppies get slides and wobble boards.
 They learn balance, mobility, and joint strength with wobble boards.
 The slide gets their minds working and they love to master the slide.
 Once they do, it is countless hours of fun!
+Puppies learn how to ask for attention by manding.
+You will see videos of our puppies sitting at the edge of the pen instead of jumping to ask for attention and treats.
 Puppies learn how to use their teeth at this age.
 We give them foods they have to chew and tear apart.
 It teaches them how to gag and bring food out of their throats if needed.
 This is important!
 They are dogs after all!
 They put all kinds of things in their mouths that they are not supposed to!
 Mom is teaching them bite pressure and letting them know when they hurt her.
 They also learn when biting each other and their sibling cries.
 Again, these are important life lessons that will apply to their families in the future!

-At 7 to 8 weeks, I allow them to start going home!
+At 9-10 weeks, I allow them to start going home!
 They have had the best start to socialization but don't forget, it continues with you!
 There will be many vet visits in the week to come, training sessions and cuddles!
 I do ask that your baby is seen within 3 days of going to their new homes so that their new vet can verify that my vet didn't miss anything!
 We are all human and we make mistakes.
-But I have my puppies seen by a vet before families are able to pick their puppy so that we know each and every puppy is healthy before they are placed or picked out to save our families from any possible heart ache!
+But I have my puppies seen by a vet before families are able to pick their puppy so that we know each and every puppy is healthy before they are picked up to save our families from any possible heartache!